Short Answer

 Contract Snapshot

-This market resolves to "Yes" if the United States government takes official action explicitly recognizing Reza Pahlavi as the rightful or legitimate individual leader of Iran before January 1, 2027.
-If this explicit recognition does not occur by December 31, 2026, the market resolves to "No." The market will close and expire early if the "Yes" event occurs, otherwise, it closes by December 31, 2026, at 11:59 PM EST.
+The market resolves to YES if the United States government officially and explicitly recognizes Reza Pahlavi as the rightful or legitimate leader of Iran before January 1, 2027.
+If this recognition does not occur, the market resolves to NO and closes by December 31, 2026, at 11:59 pm EST. Insider trading by employees of specified source agencies or those with material, non-public information is prohibited.

 Available Contracts